whitneyburton/portfolios/students/1701-back/josh_thompson/20170303-josh-thompson-m1.md

 Stress is a normal part of life, so figuring how to manage it well is key.
 I've not been particularly stressed at Turing (yet!), but that's partially because I do lots of stress-reduction projects and try to take care of myself.

 #### Session 4

+I enjoyed learning more about others in my class.
+Most of us see the world very differently, and simultaneously quite similarly.
+There's an interesting tension between the two.

+Either way, I'm thrilled to be studying with _adults_, instead of everything I did in high school and college.
+We all bring such fascinating stories to the table, and it's great learning more about everyone.

+#### Session 5
 100% agree with the discussion on gender and racial bias in the tech community.
 One of the reasons I'm excited to be at Turing is to be able to take this attitude of inclusivity forward into any company and team I work with in the future.